-The Centre’s mission is aligned with that of Imperial College London: to develop a sustainable, smart, healthy and resilient society.
-It will be achieved by connecting and integrating scientific knowledge from all relevant disciplines in business, social, technological, natural and life sciences, and by using our unique position within Imperial’s network of expertise.
+We aim to connect and integrate scientific knowledge from relevant disciplines in business, social, technological, natural and life sciences, and to use our unique position within Imperial’s network of expertise.

 The Leonardo Centre is uniquely positioned to offer:

 - Path-breaking cross-disciplinary collaborations with 14 research centres at Imperial College London, including the Grantham Institute, Energy Futures Laboratory and Data Science Institute.

 - Access to GOLDEN for Impact (Global Organisation Learning and Developing Network), a community of 160 scholars from over 60 universities, including MIT, Harvard, London Business School and Oxford.

 - A digital dataset covering over five million corporate sustainability initiatives by 13,000 companies, in a cross-section of sectors and countries.

 - Transformational change experiments in real-world business settings, to test ideas for organisation and ecosystem change

 - Access to a stakeholder innovation platform for knowledge co-creation at organisational and collective level.